insomniachi/Totoro/README.md

 # Totoro
 An app for watching and tracking anime!

+## Disclaimer
+The core aim of this project is to co-relate automation and efficiency to extract what is provided to an user on the internet.
+Every content available in the project is hosted by external non-affiliated sources.

+Any content served through this project is publicly accessible.
+If your site is listed in this project, the code is pretty much public.
+Take necessary measures to counter the exploits used to extract content in your site.

+Think of this project as your normal browser, but a bit more straight-forward and specific.
+While an average browser makes hundreds of requests to get everything from a site, this project goes on to make requests associated with only getting the content served by the sites.

+This project is to be used at the user's own risk, based on their government and laws.

+This project has no control on the content it is serving, using copyrighted content from the providers is not going to be accounted for by the developer.
+It is the user's own risk.
+### DMCA and Copyright Infrigements
+This project uses client-side content access mechanisms.
+Hence, the copyright infrigements or DMCA in this project's regards are to be forwarded to the associated site by the associated notifier of any such claims.
+This is one of the main reasons the sites are listed in this project.

 ## Getting things started
 Go to the settings page by clicking the bottom left of the application and login with your MyAnimeList account by clicking the authenticate button.
 ![Alt text](Screenshots/settings.jpg "Settings")